A UNIQUE LEARNING EXPERIENCE

 Some additional guidance for school and college staff whilst with groups of students at the Crocky Trail

-Here at the Crocky Trail we have had the privilege over the years of seeing 1000’s of kids from the age of 5 right up to A-level students enjoy a few hours in the fresh air whilst getting a buzz from exhilarating activity.
-Set in over 30 acres of rolling countryside the trail follows and criss-crosses a stream with numerous other challenges en route for the adventurous.
+Here at the Crocky Trail, we have had the privilege over the years of seeing 1000’s of kids from the age of 5 right up to A-level students enjoy a few hours in the fresh air while getting a buzz from an exciting activity.
+Set in over 30 acres of rolling countryside the trail follows and crisscrosses a stream with numerous other challenges en route for the adventurous.
 A well surfaced path avoiding the obstacles is also available.
 The main park area near the entrance contains the majority of the large (and motorised) rides.

-- Children/Students need to pay attention and heed advice given by Crocky Trail staff
+- Children/Students need to pay attention and heed the advice given by Crocky Trail staff.

 - Children/Students should not be encouraged to go into or jump over the stream (around the Trail)